loicrouchon/symly/README.md

   Any versioning or synchronization tool can be used on the repository.
 Gain instant benefit from your favorite tool diffs and rollbacks for your files.

-### Is Linky limited to user configuration files?
+### Is Symly limited to user configuration files?

-No, Linky is not limited to creating links in your user home folder.
+No, Symly is not limited to creating links in your user home folder.
 The user home folder is a sensible default for the `destination` but any `destination` can be used.

 ## Usage

 ```
-Usage: linky [-hv] [COMMAND]
+Usage: symly [-hv] [COMMAND]
-linky create links
+symly create links
 -h, --help      Prints this help message and exits
 -v, --verbose   Be verbose.
 Commands: